-"No one ever told me to get a 'mentor'--that would have saved me years of mental anguish."
+"How does one find an ideal mentor?
+Someone who understands me and is a good fit--that would have saved me years of mental anguish."

 What's going on U.S. warrior?!

 My name is Michelle D. Liulama, retired Army First Sergeant and Ph.D, and I created Mana o Toa Military Mentoring to help you: